-(b) Presentation of Financial Statements
+(c) Presentation of Consolidated Financial Statements

-The financial statements are presented in accordance with Philippine Accounting Standard (PAS) 1, Presentation of Financial Statements.
-The Company presents the statement of comprehensive income separate from the statement of income.
+The consolidated financial statements are presented in accordance with Philippine Accounting Standard (PAS) 1, Presentation of Financial Statements.
+The Group presents a consolidated statement of comprehensive income separately from the consolidated statement of income.

-The Company presents a third statement of financial position as at the beginning of the preceding period when it applies an accounting policy retrospectively or makes a retrospective restatement or reclassification of items that has a material effect on the information in the statement of financial position at the beginning of the preceding period.
-The related notes to the third statement of financial position are not required to be disclosed.
+The Group presents a third consolidated statement of financial position as at the beginning of the preceding period when it applies an accounting policy retrospectively or makes a retrospective restatement or reclassification of items that has a material effect on the information in the consolidated statement of financial position at the beginning of the preceding period.
+The related notes to the third consolidated statement of financial position are not required to be disclosed.